postman721/Editor/README.md

 <b>May 3rd Bug notice.</b>

-<b>Fixed issues:
+<s>Fixed issues:
 Setting font to italic and underlining are a bit too powerful at this point.
 These features affect all the words.
-This issue will be fixed in a near future.</b>
+This issue will be fixed in a near future.</s>

 <b>Usage:</b>